 About Short-Term Memory

-Short-term memory, also known as active memory, is a type of memory responsible for temporarily holding onto and manipulating information.
+Short-term memory, also known as active memory, is responsible for temporarily holding onto and manipulating information.
 We’re talking really short-term.
 Information is stored for 15-30 seconds.
 Maybe a bit more or less.
 Anything remembered beyond that is a long-term memory.

 Short-term memory is essential for everyday functioning; it is used for things like: